 - You have to create an account to take advantage of any of the deals offered

-Studentrate.com is a website that lists lots of different student deals in a single spot.
+StudentRate is a website that lists lots of different student deals in a single spot.
 The site includes discounts and information about things like style, technology, textbooks, money, and more.

-The deals and discounts offered by Studentrate.com vary and can change at any time.
-Right now, offers include:
+The deals and discounts offered by StudentRate vary and can change at any time.
+At the time of writing, offers include: